Sonic0/TerraformTest/README.md

 # My First terraform test with AWS

  This is my first test to experiment with Terraform in order to create an infrastructure on AWS.
+ I use my local laptop environment to actually deploy the terraform for AWS.

  You need to create some AWS resources, manually, before starting:
  - One SSH key pair